Owning pool routes is a great business opportunity. Learn the pool business and make money cleaning pools with quality pool accounts.

 You can also check online ads such as Craigslist or put an ad out there mentioning your interest in acquiring a pool route.
 There are also several pool route websites on the internet.

-IMPORTANT: When buying a route be sure to get, in writing:
+IMPORTANT: When buying a pool route be sure to get, in writing:

-I had to go to court against the other pool guy for the the "no compete" issue.
-He was doing some shady things behind our backs, so be careful.
+I actually had to go to court against the other pool guy for the "no compete" issue.
+He was doing some shady things behind our backs after we purchased his route, so be careful.

 Before you start your own pool service business, there are some questions you need to ask: